-- Turning in someone else's work as your own. - Copying words or ideas from someone else without giving proper credit. - Failing to put a quotation in quotation marks. - Giving incorrect information about the source of a quotation. - Changing words but copying the sentence structure and meaning of a passage without giving credit. - Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not.
+- Turning in someone else's work as your own. - Intentionally or unintentionally copying words or ideas from someone else without giving proper credit. - Failing to put a quotation in quotation marks. - Giving incorrect information about the source of a quotation. - Changing words but copying the sentence structure and meaning of a passage without giving credit. - Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not.